PolyatomicBrian/druml/README.md

 # druml
-Unified Modeling Language (UML) and Class Diagram generator for every Drupal Project in a directory, written in Python 2.7.
+Unified Modeling Language (UML) Class Diagram generator for all Drupal projects in a directory, written in Python 2.7.